apache/shenyu/README.md

 # Features

-   * Soul provides plugins such as current limiting, fusing, forwarding, routing monitoring and so on.
+   * Soul provides ability such as current limiting, fusing, forwarding, routing monitoring and so on by its plugins.

    * Support HTTP, RESTFul, WebSocket, Dubbo, GRPC, Tars and Spring Cloud Proxy.